 Location: Hardknott Roman Fort

 Hardknott Roman Fort was built between AD 120 and AD138 and is situated in a commanding position with fabulous views over Eskdale valley.
 The old Roman road followed Eskdale valley from the coast, up over Hardknott Pass and on to Ambleside.
 Although much of the Fort has gone, the foundations above ground still remain and you can see the outline of the buildings and the impressive outer wall.
 Small plaques around the Fort tell you more.
 You also get a good view of the slightly daunting road yet to come towards the top of Hardknott Pass.
 It is a short walk across rough ground to the Fort from the parking area.
 Free entrance and parking but no facilities.

-Continue up Hardknott Pass on the road which again becomes very steep with some hair raising hairpin bends.
+Continue up Hardknott Pass on the narrow road which again becomes very steep with some hair raising hairpin bends.
 Some care is needed on this section but you soon reach the summit.
 Just over the summit hump there is a small rough parking area on the left.

 Distance: 28.2 miles

 Location: Hardknott Pass

 It is advisable not to look at the views behind you on the way up, but the summit area gives great views back down Eskdale valley and even to the Isle of Man on a good day.
 In the opposite direction you can see right across the beautiful upper Duddon valley towards Wrynose Pass, which provides the next challenge to your journey.
 The parking area is small and rough but free.
 There isn’t a great deal of room to stop at the top and you need to be careful not to block passing places.
 There are no facilities in the area.